-Inquiries about the accreditation status of our Counseling Psychology Doctoral Program can be made to the American Psychological Association's Committee on Accreditation (CoA):
+Inquiries about the accreditation status of our Counseling Psychology Doctoral Program can be made to the American Psychological Association's Commission on Accreditation (CoA):

 The American Psychological Association for Graduate Students (APAGS) is the site to find membership information, listing of scholarships and awards, and access to the APAGS listserv.
 The Student Affiliates of Seventeen (SAS) is the site for student members of Division 17, the Society of Counseling Psychology in APA.
 Here you will find membership information, upcoming events, resources, and listserv access.